Hamidalion/Godel_Studying/README.md

 # Godel_Studying
-This repository was created as a repository for completing internship some tasks at Godel Tech.
+This repository was created as a repository for completing internship some tasks at Godel Tech

 ##### Purpose #####
 Get practice in C# programming.